-If the information is not to be provided, the person dealing with the request must immediately contact the CEO to ensure that the case has been properly considered and the reasons for refusal are sound.
+If the information is not to be provided, the person dealing with the request must immediately contact Data Protection Officer to ensure that the case has been properly considered and the reasons for refusal are sound.
 If it is decided to refuse a request, a refusal notice will be sent, which must contain:

-- i) The fact that the responsible person cannot provide the information asked for; - ii) Which exemption we are claiming to apply; - iii) Why the exemption applies to this enquiry if it is not self-evident; - iv) The reasons for refusal if based on cost of compliance (see Appendix 4); - v) In the case of non-absolute exemptions, how the Trust have applied the public interest test, specifying the public interest factors taken into account before reaching the decision (see Appendix 3); - vi) Reasons for refusal on vexatious or repeated grounds - vii) Details of the internal complaints procedure.
+- i) The fact that the responsible person cannot provide the information asked for; - ii) Which exemption we are claiming to apply; - iii) Why the exemption applies to this enquiry if it is not self-evident; - iv) The reasons for refusal if based on cost of compliance (see Appendix 4); - v) In the case of non-absolute exemptions, how we have applied the public interest test, specifying the public interest factors taken into account before reaching the decision (see Appendix 3); - vi) Reasons for refusal on vexatious or repeated grounds - vii) Details of the internal complaints procedure.

-For monitoring purposes and in case of an appeal against a decision not to release the information or an investigation by the Information Commissioner, the responsible person must keep a record of all enquiries where all or part of the requested information is withheld and exemptions are claimed.
+For monitoring purposes and in case of an appeal against a decision not to release the information or an investigation by the Information Commissioner, the Data Protection m) What do we do if someone asks a follow up question?

+Officer must keep a record of all enquiries where all or part of the requested information is withheld and exemptions are claimed.
 The record must include the reasons for the decision to withhold the information.
 Records are to be retained for five years.
-There are no requirements to keep records where the Trust have supplied the information requested.
+There are no requirements to keep records where we have supplied the information requested.